Matt Hoverman

-As a TV writer, Hoverman won the 2014 Daytime Emmy for Outstanding Writing in an Animated Program and the 2015 Humanitas Prize for Children's Animation for his work on the long-running PBS Kids TV show Arthur.
-He has also written for Curious George (NBC/Universal), Sofia the First (Disney Jr.), Goldie & Bear (Disney Jr.) and is currently on the staff of Fancy Nancy (Disney Jr.).
-He co-wrote the screenplay for Any Day Now by Garage Films/Albert Uria; this short film has won 4 awards and is an official selection of over 30 film festivals and counting.
+As a TV writer, Hoverman won the 2014 Daytime Emmy for Outstanding Writing in an Animated Program and the 2015 Humanitas Prize for Children's Animation for his work on the PBS Kids TV show Arthur.
+He has also written for Curious George, Sofia the First, Goldie & Bear, Fancy Nancy and is currently the head writer for Firebuds.
+He co-wrote the screenplay for Any Day Now by Garage Films/Albert Uria, a short film that has won 4 awards and is an official selection of over 30 film festivals.